I helped a client get $212K with $11,357 spent on ads as a LinkedIn ads expert. So, why was my client frustrated?

 Before working with me, they hired an agency that focused on beautiful graphics and told the audience to hurry up and book a ticket.

-However, this approach wasn't enough for a conference priced at over $2,000 per ticket—attended by senior executives from companies like BMW, Air France, and Nestlé.
-So, I took a different approach:
+However, this approach wasn't enough for a conference priced at over $2,000 per ticket , attended by senior executives from companies like BMW, Air France, and Nestlé.
+Therefore, I decided to take a different approach:

 Why?
 Because the better I understood their audience, the more persuasive my ads became.